OxER10/OxER10/README.md

 - I'm currently pursuing my Bachelor's degree in Computer Science at Tampere Universityu of Applied Sciences.
 - Proud member and current webmaster of the [Source](https://hackernoon.com/), contributing to our school's department club.
-- ✍️ Content Writer at [freeCodeCamp](https://www.freecodecamp.org/), gearing up to share valuable insights with the global coding community.

 ## Tech Stack